-Being able to design your own automations means that when you set up your account in our platform to identify your website users, you will be able to use the more advanced triggers from the available automation trigger types.
+Being able to design your own automation workflow means that when you set up your account in our platform to identify your website users, you will be able to use the more advanced triggers from the available trigger types.
 The one titled "When someone purchases specific products" is a good example, as it reacts by putting your automation in motion when someone purchases a product that meets specific conditions from one, or all of the websites that you manage.

 There are three parameters that you need to define on this type of trigger: